EricMarcantonio/portfolio/pages/index.md

 ## Thank you for stopping by!

-Feel free to checkout any of the above tabs on the right.
+Feel free to checkout any of the above tabs.
 I have also made the source code available [here](http://github.com/EricMarcantonio/teaching-portfolio)

+# Biggest Highlight

+At the end of my placement, the students put together a Kudoboard, where they can write messages to someone on a board like format.
+This was by far the best part of teaching: I can truly tell that I have made an impact based on their kind words, and in class teachings
 ---

 - GitHub [@EricMarcantonio](https://github.com/EricMarcantonio)